-The standard allowance you can bring on board is one small cabin bag (max 45x36x20cm) which must fit under the seat in front of you.
+The standard allowance you can bring on board is one small cabin bag (max 45x36x20cm) which must be kept under the seat in front of you.
 In addition:

-- if you have purchased an Up Front or Extra Legroom seat, or a large cabin bag for your flight, you may bring on board one large cabin bag (max 56 x 45 x 25cm), which must fit in the overhead locker
+- if you have purchased a large cabin bag for your flight, you may bring on board one large cabin bag (max 56 x 45 x 25cm), which must fit in an overhead locker

-- if you have an easyJet Plus card or FLEXI fare you may bring on board one large cabin bag (max 56 x 45 x 25cm).
-You should select an Up Front or Extra Legroom Seat to use this benefit; if you do not then this will be subject to available space on board
+- if you have an easyJet Plus membership or FLEXI fare you may bring on board one large cabin bag (max 56 x 45 x 25cm).
+This will be subject to available space on board

 Please do not bring any cabin bags to the gate without the correct on board allowance, as it will be placed in the hold and you will be charged the airport bag fee.